 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 Our client was driving east on a highway approaching an exit ramp.
-She apparently started to develop mechanical problems with her van and slowed to a very slow speed or a complete stop in the right hand travel lane.
+She apparently started to develop mechanical problems with her van and slowed to a very slow speed or a complete stop in the right-hand travel lane.
 A commercial van carrying produce struck her van in the rear at highway speed and caused her severe brain injuries, including subarachnoid bleeding, an epidural hematoma, and shear injuries causing bleeding points throughout the brain.
-Brain surgery was performed at a local hospital and she was then transferred to another location for treatment and rehabilitation and was eventually released.
+Brain surgery was performed at a local hospital, and she was then transferred to another location for treatment and rehabilitation and was eventually released.

-A computer animation developed by our accident reconstruction expert showed that the crash should have been easily avoidable if the defendant driver had been paying attention.
-During the course of the litigation WKW arranged for her to be admitted to the Center for Comprehensive Services in Carbondale, Illinois for treatment in their NeuroRehabilitation program.
+A computer animation developed by our accident reconstruction expert showed that the crash would have been easily avoidable if the defendant driver had been paying attention.
+During the course of the litigation, WKW arranged for her to be admitted to the Center for Comprehensive Services in Carbondale, Illinois for treatment in their NeuroRehabilitation program.
 Part of the present value of the settlement was used to fund a series of annuities to pay for her future care, in addition to the future cost of raising her three children.

 WKW attorney Bill Winingham represented a southern Indiana couple against two trucking companies whose trucks…

 The month of March is Brain Injury Awareness Month.
 "Brain Injury Awareness Month honors the…

 A recent article from Bloomberg News took an in-depth look at a truck accident that…